Garden Soil, Supplies, And Tips

 Have you always wanted to plant a garden but didn’t know where to start?
 Today, I want to walk you through what you need to grow a successful garden.
 How many of you have heard or said this statement, “What can I do to make my garden grow?”

-Well, today we are going to talk about the things I know based on my own experience and from researching this subject.
-Of course, I would love you to share your ideas about how you make your garden grow as well.
-Thanks in advance because we all can learn from each other.
+Today, we will discuss what I know based on my experience and research.
+Of course, I would love you to share your ideas about how you grow your garden.
+Thanks in advance because we can all learn from each other.
+If I see “contaminated lettuce, spinach, etc. on the news, I want to scream!

-I decided I had to make a plan for my backyard so I could live off my land, or at least try to live off my small plot of soil.
-I have had a garden for well over 50 years so I have learned the good, the bad, and whatever else about a garden.
-Today I want you to think about growing a garden if you aren’t already.
+I decided I had to make a plan for my backyard so I could live off my land or at least try to live off my small plot of soil.
+I have had a garden for over 52 years, so I have learned the good, the bad, and whatever else about a garden.
+Today, I want you to consider growing a garden if you haven’t already done so.
 Let’s get the process started.
-SEEDSNow
+Where I buy my garden seeds: SeedsNow

 Garden Soil, Supplies, and Tips